bluesillybeard/Pinc2/readme.md

 Pinc's current API is fundamentally incompatible with multithreading.
 It is suggested that a single thread is selected to interact with Pinc, if such multithreaded operation is desired.
 In the future, Pinc may support threaded operation.

+Pinc includes headers from other projects, see the following files in this repository:
+- ext/readme.md
+- MinGW/README_IMPORTANT.md

 ## How to get started
 - Get familiar with cmake a bit
     - Follow a tutorial if you do not know C or cmake